t-student/websource/content/post/brms01.md

 ```

-The marginal posterior distribution for each of the three parameters are shown below.
-The distribution for `b_s0` is predominantly below zero suggesting that the object-relative is easier to read.
+The marginal posterior distributions for each of the three parameters are shown below.
+The distribution of `b_s0` is mostly below zero suggesting that the object-relative is easier to read.
+However, the 95\% *credible interval* includes zero so the evidence is not particularly strong.
 Unlike frequentist analyses, the results give us a view on the uncertainty in the error term (`sigma`) which ranges from 0.57 to 0.63 on the log scale.

 {{< figure src="/media/brms01-posterior1.png" title="Posterior distribution for estimated parameters" >}}